billynewport/datasurface/docs/HowToReplaceGithubAsTheRepository.md

 # Using DataSurface with other repositories

-DataSurface is largely independent of GitHub.
-It's very loosely coupled to GitHub.
+DataSurface is independent of GitHub.
+It has a provided GitHub plugin which allows it to integrate with the GitHub CI/CD mechanisms.
+Any CI/CD capable repository can be similarly used with DataSurface.

 There is a Repository base class in the model.
 This has a subclass GitHubRepository.
 Another subclass can be easily added for a different repository.
 The code for check incoming pull requests for authorization, backwards compatibility, consistency and so on is independent of GitHub and works with Repository objects.

 DataSurface comes with a github action handlers and workflow yaml files but these can be replaced with any other CI/CD system.
 Those files are just a convenience for GitHub users.